ContractingWorks/ClientAPI/Doc/ClientApi.md

    "addresses":[{"addressId":"A1", "name":"Åsmund"}, {"addressId":"A2", "name":"Cato"}, {"addressId":"A3", "name":"Ruben"}]
 }
 ```
-When partially specifying a set of entities, the same set of properties must be present on all elements in the list.
+When partially specifying a set of entities, the same set of properties must be present on all the elements in the list.
 For example, omitting the "name" property from the list of addresses.

 This is also true if the DTOs originate in different places, as they are merged to a single list and handled together by the API.
 For example, the following would cause problems:
 ```javascript